IIRL-ND/ADRD-Bench/README.md

   - the **source dataset name**
   - the **original index** of each question within its source benchmark

-This design ensures **reproducibility and transparency** while respecting all original data usage policies.
+This design is for **reproducibility and transparency**, while respecting all original data usage policies.

 ### ADRD Daily Caring QA